 - don’t let children ride adult bikes.

 WHS regulators in Queensland, New South Wales and Victoria are currently running programs to improve quad bike safety.
-These programs include rebates for quad bike training and buying alternative vehicles.
-More information can be found on Queensland's website, SafeWork NSW’s website and the Victorian Farmers’ Federation website.
+SafeWork NSW and the Victorian Farmers' Federation programs include rebates for quad bike training and buying alternative vehicles.

 QuadWatch is an Australian Government initiative to bring together industry, manufacturers, quad bike users, community organisations, and government to raise awareness of quad bike safety.